AcGallo/Florencondia-MEGR-2157-Portfolio/docs/assignments/A04/index.md

 > **Figure #5 — SolidWorks global variables and parametric equations**
 <img src="../../assets/images/40.png" alt="SolidWorks global variables and parametric equations" style="width:100%; height:auto;">

+### Clearance Holes for Shaft and Bolts

+The design includes clearance features for both the motor shaft and the mounting bolts.
+The motor shaft opening is based on the **6 mm shaft diameter**, while the M3 bolt holes use **3.4 mm clearance diameters**.

 ### Feature 2 Wall-Mounting Holes

 The wall-mounting holes were positioned using the 16.67 mm and 33.33 mm parametric locations.